BMW X4

-The BMW X4 is a compact luxury crossover SUV manufactured by BMW since 2014.
+The BMW X4 is a compact luxury crossover SUV manufactured by BMW since 2010.
 It is marketed as a sports activity coupé (SAC), the second model from BMW marketed as such after the X6, and features styling elements and the roofline of a traditional two-door coupé.
 The X4 is widely considered as a "coupé" version of the X3, trading its practicality with a sloping rear roof which offers a sportier styling.
+BMW has indicated 2025 will be the X4's final model year.

 First generation (F26; 2014)

 The first-generation X4 was unveiled at the 2014 New York International Auto Show, followed by the 13th Beijing International Automotive Exhibition 2014, and at the 22nd Auto Mobil International Leipzig 2014.
 Early models included xDrive20i, xDrive28i, xDrive35i, xDrive20d, xDrive30d, and xDrive35d.

 The M Performance M40i model was announced in 2015.
 It was officially revealed at the 2016 Detroit Auto Show, and produces 265 kW and 465 Nm from its turbocharged 6-cylinder engine.
 It has a 0–100 km/h time of 4.7 seconds.
 It went on sale from February 2016.